links-lang/links-tutorial/5_factorial/README.md

 ## MySQL, MariaDB

 MySQL and MariaDB should be supported through the OPAM `mysql` library.
-Links support for `mysql` will be reinstated soon.
+Links supports `MySQL` but this tutorial has not been tested with a `MySQL` configuration.